TonyPescy/Shanni-s-Sanctuary/README.md

 ## Rooms
 [Table of Contents](#table-of-contents)
 ### Enemy Rooms
-All enemy types and abilities (WAITING TO BE ADDED TO README)
+    - Adult Red Dragon > Final boss enemy with two weapons and uses fire breath, maw, and hard scale armor
+    - Ancient Spellspear > Uses magical spear, magical shield, and light armor
+    - Baby Red Dragon > Uses maw and soft scale armor
+    - Cyclops > Uses club and cloth armor
+    - Decayed Ancient Captain > Uses spear and sturdy shield
+    - Forsaken Mage > Uses arcane missile scroll and light armor
+    - Golem > Uses fists and portable ward
+    - Harpy > Uses claws
+    - Hell Hound > Uses jaws
+    - Hellknight > Uses greatsword, sturdy shield, and heavy armor
+    - Honorable Duelist > Uses rapier, buckler, and light armor
+    - Lost Traveler > Uses unarmed
+    - Minotaur > Uses horns
+    - Mummy > Uses unarmed
+    - Overgrown Toad > Uses tongue
+    - Pristine Ancient Captain > Uses magic ancient sword, sturdy shield, and heavy armor
+    - Shadow > Uses players current weapon, shield, and armor
+    - Siren > Uses claws
+    - Skeleton Bowman > Uses bow and light armor
+    - Skeleton Swordsman > Uses short sword and buckler
+    - Venus Mantrap > Uses Acidic jaws
 ### Item Rooms
-All item types and abilities (WAITING TO BE ADDED TO README)
+    - Ancient sword in the stone
+    - Armory
+    - Heavy armor display case
+    - Hospital
+    - Library with scrolls
+    - Old Traveler Camp
+    - Potion apothecary #1
+    - Potion apothecary #2
+    - Treasure Trove
+    - Wizard tower
 ### Trap Rooms
 All trap types and abilities (WAITING TO BE ADDED TO README)
 ### Other Rooms
-All other types and abilities (WAITING TO BE ADDED TO README)
+All trap types and abilities (WAITING TO BE ADDED TO README)

 ## Known Issues
 [Table of Contents](#table-of-contents)
-1. A big issue with this is that the maze layout is not randomized which lowers the replay value drastically.
+1. Static labyrinth layout reduces replay value
-    - The fix for this would result in a complete overhaul of pathing system for the labryinth, which would cause issues over the whole project.
+    - The fix for this would result in a complete overhaul of pathing system for the labryinth, which would cause issues over the whole project with navigation to the functions finding which room to go to and where you currently are in the maze.
-    - Perhaps make several maps for the labryinth to take, as it will have more replayablility value along with the random room generator.
+    - Perhaps make several maps for the labryinth to take, as it will have more replayablility value along with the random room generator and will not need a full overhaul.
 1. Repeated Code and Use of Inefficient Code Practices
     - The fix for this is optimizing and creating more functions to reduce code reuse, updating code practices etc...
     - The cause of this is learning more efficient ways to solve certain problems as I programmed leading to new practices being used as I wrote and older code still being outdated.